zumasys/docs/site/jbase/release-notes/5.7/5.7.1/pn5_60769/README.md

 STOPE {Expression { , Expression { , Expression ...}}
 ```

-On Universe it only supports a single 'Expression' , but jBASE supports multiple 'Expression' separated by a comma.
+On UniVerse it only supports a single 'Expression' , but jBASE supports multiple 'Expression' separated by a comma.

 The **STOPM** statement uses the STOPM item in the jBASE error message file &lt;JBASEDIRECTORY&gt;/jbcmessages , and it looks like this